netgroup-polito/RLVNA/README.md

-# RLVNA: An NGI-funded Project
+# RLVNA: An NGI and NSF-funded Project

 ## Project Structure
 This repository is structured as follows: